cfe84/demo-k8s-tincan-pattern/README.md

 - **This code is meant for demo purposes only, does not include any tests, and should not be used on production.**
 - An Oauth2 security scheme should never be used on an HTTP scheme.
-However for the purposes of this demo HTTP was simpler and therefore used.
+However for the purposes of this demo HTTP was simpler than HTTPS and therefore used.
 Do not use HTTP to pass on access_tokens and authenticate to an authorization service.
     Note that the same patterns (ambassador and decorator) can be used to add TLS to HTTP-only services.

 # Services